|

 on top.
 The frame physically replaces the top lid of the wooden Enigma case.

-For this reason, the wooden lid of the Naval machines was removable.
+For this reason, the lid of the wooden Naval Enigma case was removable.

 Before mounting the printer however, the 26 light bulbs of the Enigma must